Menu

 This notice requirement does not apply to care providers who go into a person's home to look after children or other family members.

-The notice periods above are the minimum set out by the law.
-If your employment contract does not specify that the minimums apply, you could be entitled to more notice or pay in lieu.
-If you think you might be entitled to more than minimum consult a lawyer.
+The notice periods above are minimums set out by the law.
+If your employment contract does not specify that the minimums apply, you could be entitled to more notice.
+As a rough rule of thumb, employees often get around one month of notice per year of service.
+However, there are many factors that go into determining how much notice someone is actually entitled to.
+These include how old you are and the availability of similar work.
+A court will consider whether you could have taken a similar job but did not when deciding on how much you are owed.
+If you think you might be entitled to more than the minimum, consult a lawyer.

 Just Cause